Japan calls on China to approach Fukushima water release in 'scientific manner' | Headlines

 Japan calls on China to approach Fukushima water release in 'scientific manner'

+Japan called on China to approach the release of radioactive water from the Fukushima nuclear power plant in a "scientific manner" at a meeting held between Japanese Foreign Minister Yoshimasa Hayashi and Chinese top diplomat Wang Yi on Friday.

-Japan called on China to approach the release of radioactive water from the Fukushima nuclear power plant in a scientific manner at a meeting held between Japan Foreign Minister Yoshimasa Hayashi and Chinese top diplomat Wang Yi on Friday.
-China has criticised Japan's plan to release over one million tonnes of water from the wrecked Fukushima Dai-ichi Nuclear Power Plant starting this summer.
+Japan called on China to approach the release of radioactive water from the Fukushima nuclear power plant in a "scientific manner" at a meeting held between Japanese Foreign Minister Yoshimasa Hayashi and Chinese top diplomat Wang Yi on Friday.
+In a move that has caused alarm among neighbouring countries and local fishermen, Japan is set to start releasing over one million tonnes of water from the wrecked Fukushima Dai-ichi Nuclear Power Plant this summer.
+China has emerged as the most vocal of those critics, saying the plan would endanger the environment and human lives.

-Hayashi and Wang met on the sidelines of an Association of Southeast Asian Nations (ASEAN) meeting in Indonesia, according to a statement released by the Japanese foreign ministry.
-Hayashi said that Japan was ready to communicate with China about the water discharge from a scientific perspective, according to the statement.
+At a meeting with Wang on the sidelines of an Association of Southeast Asian Nations (ASEAN) meeting in Indonesia, Hayashi said Japan was willing to communicate with China about the water discharge from a scientific perspective, according to the Japanese foreign ministry. "(Hayashi) called on China to respond in a scientific manner," it said in a statement.

+The issue of the water release took up a substantive amount of the hour-long talk between Wang and Hayashi, but the two did not come to a clear agreement on the matter, a Japanese foreign ministry official told reporters later on Friday.
+Although China has raised concerns about the water discharge, a comprehensive review of the plan by the United Nations nuclear watchdog has said that the impact will be "negligible" and that the discharge will be in accordance with international standards.

-The Japanese government says the water has been filtered to remove most radioactive elements except for tritium, an isotope of hydrogen that is difficult to separate from water.
+The Japanese government says the water has been filtered to remove most radioactive elements except for tritium, an isotope of hydrogen that is hard to separate from water.
 The treated water will be diluted to well below internationally approved levels of tritium before being released into the Pacific.
-Hayashi also defended the plan at an ASEAN meeting on Thursday and claimed China was making "claims not rooted in scientific evidence", according to Japan's foreign ministry.
+Hayashi defended the plan at an ASEAN meeting on Thursday and asserted that China was making "claims not rooted in scientific evidence", according to Japan's foreign ministry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)